-CRE Guide - Opportunity ZonesAre you aware that you may be eligible for preferential tax treatment by investing in Opportunity Zones?
+Are you aware that you may be eligible for preferential tax treatment by investing in Opportunity Zones?
 You don’t even need to live, work or have a business within the area of your investment!
 Discover how you can use this economic development tool to benefit your bottom line for the upcoming tax season, while also boosting economic development and job creation in underserved communities.

 What Are Opportunity Zones?

-In 2017, Congress passed a significant tax overhaul bill, the Tax Cuts and Jobs Act.
-For real estate investors, the bill created “Opportunity Zones,” a pivotal component to the Opportunity Act found within the new law.
-Along with a slew of updates and changes to real estate taxes, along with other investments and assets, commercial real estate investors can now take advantage of Qualified Opportunity Funds (QOF).
+In 2017, Congress passed the Tax Cuts and Jobs Act, a significant tax overhaul bill.
+For real estate investors, the bill created these Opportunity Zones, a pivotal component of the Opportunity Act found within that new law.
+Along with a slew of updates and changes to real estate taxes, as well as other investments and assets, this bill allows commercial real estate investors to take advantage of Qualified Opportunity Funds (QOF).

 How Do Opportunity Zones Work?